sohaibtariq/openshift-blog-post/openshift-blog.md

 1. **Getting Started guides:** Autogenerated guides that provide step-by-step instructions to help developers set up their environment and learn about essential things like Authentication and Response Codes.
 2. **SDKs:** Autogenerated Client Libraries in multiple programming languages that significantly reduce the amount of integration code developers need to write.
 These SDKs are battle tested and guaranteed to work when nothing else does.
 3. **Code Samples:** Code samples for integrating with each individual API endpoint.
 These code samples use the generated SDKs to make API calls and serve as starter code that can be used as-is without the need for any modification.
-This significantly reduces the *time to first API call* for the API.
+This significantly reduces the developers' *time to first API call*.
 4. **Try-it-out:** The Portal provides users the ability to call the API from within the API Portal.

 # GitHub Actions